backstage/backstage/plugins/adr/README.md

 ## Custom ADR formats

-By default, this plugin will parse ADRs according to the format specified by the [Markdown Architecture Decision Record (MADR) v2.x template](https://github.com/adr/madr/tree/2.1.2).
+By default, this plugin will parse ADRs according to the format specified by the [Markdown Architecture Decision Record (MADR) v2.x template](https://github.com/adr/madr/tree/2.1.2) or the [Markdown Any Decision Record (MADR) 3.x template](https://github.com/adr/madr/tree/3.0.0).
 If your ADRs are written using a different format, you can apply the following customizations to correctly identify and parse your documents:

 ### Custom Filename/Path Format